sighol/simplewiki/readme.md

 # Simplewiki

 Simplewiki is a web server that presents a folder as a wiki page.
-The wiki page supports viewing both markdown files and images.
+The wiki page supports viewing and editing markdown files with images.

 ![Screenshot](docs/screenshot.png)